DanyalAndriano/nlp_project/README.md

 The objective of this project was to research, design and help deploy natural language processing solutions to:
 1) Automate responses to restaurant reviews online.
 2) Extract information to gain insights into products and topics being spoken about.
 ------------------------------------------------
 Below is a list of notebooks in the directory and the components of the project included in each.
+Use the links to render in html (recommended to view hyperlinks and graphics).

 _NOTE: Data for this notebook is not open source and is not included in this directory._